khk1329/NDD-and-ISSM/README.md

 ---

 ## Release Notes

+### v3.4.1
+1. NDD
+- Patches to minimize certificate-related issues during SRA-based search and download in NDD have been applied.
+  ㅣ-If certificate errors still occur when using version 3.4.1, refer to the Troubleshooting section of the manual.

 ### v3.4.0
 1. ISSM
 - Validate required inputs before Run Analysis; launch process_window only after passing checks.